 1. How to mine Strong coin in the Stronger pool

 The first is the Stronger Pool which used to be called, you guessed it, Strong Pool.
 Placing your STRNGR coin in this pool is equivalent to staking on other protocols.
-The term “staking” is itself a little confusing so allow me elaborate
+The term “staking” is itself a little confusing so allow me to elaborate

 Over time though the word took on a parallel meaning that has nothing to do with verifying blocks.
 Many protocols built on top of blockchains often use the word staking to describe a type of savings product.
-If you keep your tokens at a pre-specified smart contract address the protocol will reward you in more of its tokens.
+If you keep your tokens at a pre-specified smart contract address the protocol will reward you with more of its tokens.
 The main reason for doing this is to encourage token holders not to sell thus relieving any downward pressure on a token’s price

-Is it this second type of staking that Stronger Pool offers.
+It’s this second type of staking that Stronger Pool offers.
 And it is even more confusing that they call this mining.